This report was reposted on October 17, 2020 to include a video, new photos, and updated formatting.

 For this trip report, I will describe the hike heading up on the official Appalachian Trail (AT)

 and down on the fire road.
 As described above, the AT takes a little bit longer and has more elevation change.
-If you are night hiking up for the sunrise, want to take it easier, or have a larger group, the fire road is better for you.
+If you are night hiking up for the sunrise, want to take it easier trail, or have a larger group, the fire road is better for you.

 The trailhead for the AT is directly across the street from the information bulletin board.
 Even though there are warning signs for cars and rumble strips, the cars here travel on this road around 50 miles per hour.
 So be aware and cross quickly here, especially at night.

 The trail quickly climbs up toward the top of the ridge on Catawba Mountain ridge.
 The incline here is as steep as it gets for this trail.

 Once you are on top of the ridge, you will walk around a few boulders in the path of the trail before you come to the first intersection.
 At this point, you can still decide to head up via the fire road by taking the left path here.